Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: The equality of some Brauer classes related to quadric fibrations

 Now assume that the proposition holds in rank $n \geq 2$.
 Let $(E,q,L)$ have rank $n+2$.
+We first reduce to the case that $q$ is isotropic.
+In general, there exists an finite \'etale extension $S' \to S$ over which $q$ becomes isotropic since $q$ has simple degeneration and rank $> 2$, it has a (semi)regular subform of rank $>1$, which acquires a zero over a finite \'etale extension.
+Then if $t : T' \to T$ becomes an isomorphism over $S'$, it was an isomorphism.

-We first deal with the case that $q$ is isotropic.
-Then any isotropic line $N \subset E$ is regular (see Remark~\ref{regsect_remark}), and hence we have a decomposition $(E,q,L) = H_L(N) \perp (E',q',L)$ corresponding to quadric reduction (see \S\ref{subsec:hyperbolic_algebraic}), with $q'$ having the same degeneration as $q$ by Corollary~\ref{cor:degeneration_reduction}.
+Now assume that $(E,q,L)$ is isotropic.
+Then since $D$ and $S$ are regular, the associated quadric fibration is regular, and any isotropic line $N \subset E$ is regular (see Lemma~\ref{regsect}).
+Hence we have a decomposition $(E,q,L) = H_L(N) \perp (E',q',L)$ corresponding to quadric reduction (see \S\ref{subsec:hyperbolic_algebraic}), with $q'$ having the same degeneration as $q$ by Corollary~\ref{cor:degeneration_reduction}.
 There is a closed embedding $j : \LG(q') \to \LG(q)$ defined by $W \mapsto l\inv(W)$ where $l : N^{\perp} \to E'$ is the quotient map.
 Thus there is a commutative diagram

 of Stein factorizations.

 We claim that $g : T'' \to T'$ is an isomorphism.
 Pushing forward the ideal sheaf $\ki$ of the embedding $j$, we arrive at an exact sequence